Raku/nqp/docs/ops.markdown

 specific to a given backend.
 The type to use for that is given as $handle_type.

 [As of 2014.04, these are very new and subject to revision and additions.]

+## permit
+* `permit(AsyncTask $handle, int $channel, int $permits)`

+Takes something with the AsyncTask REPR and permits it to emit up to `$permits` more notifications.
+This is used as a back-pressure mechanism for asynchronous tasks that produce a stream of events, such as representing data arriving over a socket.
+Some kinds of tasks may emit on multiple channels, for example an asynchronous process may emit events for STDOUT and STDERR if both are of interest.
+The `$channel` argument is used to specify which channel is to get the permits if needed.
+If `$permits` is less than zero then it means there is no limit to the emits.
+If it is set to any value greater than or equal to zero, then:

+* In the case unlimited emits were permitted previously, the permits will be set to the new value.
+If the new value is zero then the reader will be stopped.
+* Otherwise the number of permits will be incremented by the specified value.
+  If the resulting number of permits allowed is greater than zero and the reader is not running, it will be started.

 ## cancel
 * `cancel(AsyncTask $handle)`